gagalindeburg/Active-Rocket-Stabilization/README.md

 There are three basic aerodynamic conditions to control: roll, pitch, and yaw.

-There are four basic concepts that have been explored by others: active fins, thrust vectoring, reaction gas and pyro jets, and reaction wheels.
+There are five basic concepts that have been explored by others: active fins, thrust vectoring, reaction gas and pyro jets, reaction wheels, and drag/spoiler devices.

 My first application will be with active fin control.